jcrigoni/webcam-paris.com/README.md

 stream_monitor.sh main automation script, run at boot as an enabled service, does health checks every 30 sec stream.sh fall back little stream script, use it only when working on stream_monitor.sh

+How to check the stream flow in the local server: tail -f /home/jc/dev/wp-local/logs/ffmpeg_output.log

+How to check the health check flow in the local server: tail -f /home/jc/dev/wp-local/logs/stream.log

+How to check for the log files size in the VPS: ls -lih /usr/local/nginx/html/live/logs